cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ### New Items

-* Item V2a ask respondents that have received a COVID-19 vaccine and indicated that they have not had 2 doses of the vaccine whether they intend to get the required doses.
+* Item V2a asks respondents that have received a COVID-19 vaccine and indicated that they have not had 2 doses of the vaccine whether they intend to get the required doses.
 * Items V5a-V5d and V6 were added to capture reasons for respondents not